Margomcclintock/ec2-ai-agent-enhancement/README.md

 ### Related Repository
 This project extends [EC2 Remediation System](https://github.com/Margomcclintock/ec2-remediation-system) to introduce AI-driven enhancements for Netflix’s EC2 incident management.

-To ensure compatibility, make sure the WL2 Manual EC2 Remediation System is fully configured and functional, including:
+To ensure compatibility, the WL2 Manual EC2 Remediation System needs to be fully configured and functional, including:

 -  The EC2 Monitoring and Remediation-scoped application
 -  EC2 Instance tables populated with valid data
--  A working AWS Integration Server connection and credentials -The EC2 Monitoring and Remediation-scoped application**
+-  A working AWS Integration Server connection and credentials -The EC2 Monitoring and Remediation-scoped application

 **Verification:** Before I proceeded,it was necessary for the manual system to successfully restart EC2 instances.

 ## System Resources and Context

-**Netflix's Enhanced Integration:** Your existing AWS Integration Server connection and manual remediation system remain unchanged.
-The AI Agent enhancement adds an intelligent conversational layer that utilizes your proven RemediationHelper logic through natural language interaction.
+**Netflix's Enhanced Integration:** The existing AWS Integration Server connection and manual remediation system remain unchanged.
+The AI Agent enhancement adds an intelligent conversational layer that utilizes the prior RemediationHelper logic through natural language interaction.

 **What You Receive:**